Intakes in Switzerland 2026 for international students

 Fall intake

-The fall intake is the popular intake in Switzerland, with admissions starting between August and September.
-There is a higher availability of courses during this intake, along with excellent scholarship choices.
-100% of programmes are available in this intake.
-You can pursue courses in popular disciplines such as Finance, Engineering, Business, and Social Sciences.
+The fall intake is the main intake, with admissions starting between August and September.
+Most programmes are available during this intake, along with more scholarship options.
+Popular courses include Finance, Engineering, Business, and Social Sciences.

-Fall intake is also an excellent period for a smooth transition to university life.
-During this period, you can expect well-organised orientation programmes and extracurricular activities that encourage your adaptation to the new life.
+Fall intake is ideal for a smooth transition to university life, with well-organised orientation programmes and activities that help you adapt to your new environment.

 Spring intake